nvclas/Flats/README.md

 - `/flats unclaim` - Unclaims the area the player is currently in.
 - `/flats info` - Shows information about the area the player is currently in.
 - `/flats list` - Lists all available areas and their owners.
+- `/flats show` - Show every area my marking it with yellow glass.
 - `/flats update` - Easily update the plugin to the latest version.
-- Additional features...
+- And more

 ## Permissions

 The plugin uses a permission system to control access to certain commands:

-- `flats.admin` - Permission for administrative commands like listing all areas.
+- `flats.admin` - Permission for administrative commands like creating and deleting areas.

 ## Developer